markoapple/SignalOnly/README.md

 The basic test is to assign Profile A to a fingerprint test page, reload, and confirm the result stays stable.
 Then switch to Profile B, reload, and confirm the surface changes.
 Switch back to Profile A and check that the old surface and cookies return.

 Also test the actual sites you care about.
-That matters more than a perfect-looking demo page.

 ## Project layout